 New Members Class

-Led by Mark & Priscilla Roberts, Dowell & Beth Stackpole — Upstairs, Room 211We use the "Show Me Jesus" curriculum from Grad Commission Publications.
+Led by Mark & Priscilla Roberts, Dowell & Beth Stackpole, Rebekah Smith — Upstairs, Room 211We use the "Show Me Jesus" curriculum from Grace Commission Publications.

 1st & 2nd Grades

-Led by Alice Fredricks & Rich Saadeh — Upstairs, Room 209Exodus to Ruth
+Led by Gary & Alice Fredricks — Upstairs, Room 210Fall 2018: Meeting and Listening to Jesus

 Vision Checkup: How is Yours?

-Led by JD Diamantopoulos — Junior High Room 204Life can be tough.
-Life as a follower of Jesus is even tougher.
-In Junior High Sunday School we will learn together what the world looks like for a Christian and how we can live life as followers of Jesus, together.
+Led by Phillip Maxwell — Junior High Room 204What kind of world did Jesus come into?
+What did he do in it?
+And what should we, as followers of Jesus, do to follow him?
+In Middle School Sunday School we will learn together what the world looks like for a Christian and how we can live life as followers of Jesus, together.
 Join us as we learn to see the world the way God sees it by putting Biblical “lenses” in our glasses.

 Led by Collin & Haddon Ryan, Phillip Maxwell — Room 203In High School Sunday School our goal is to take an honest look at Judges and ask: what do we learn from these crazy cycles?
 And what do they teach us about the character of God and his kingship?
 In High School Sunday School we will eat donuts, drink coffee and discuss what God is telling us through the crazy cycles of Judges.